Learn more about Neighborhood House’s 115+ year history in Washington through the We Are Seattle book.

 1935: The lean years The Educational Center couldn't escape the chilling effects of the Depression.
 By the middle of the 30s, one of its most popular services, the Baby Clinic, was shut down.
 But the Educational Center continued to provide desperately needed services and a welcome social outlet to families in the area.
 Many former clients remember attending Boy Scout meetings and dances at the center, which served as the hub of the neighborhood.

-1948: A new beginning By the late 40s, one could no longer describe the agency's wide-ranging menu of services as simply "educational."
+1948: Transition and growth By the late 40s, one could no longer describe the agency's wide-ranging menu of services as simply "educational."
 Thus, on January 1, 1948, the Educational Center became Neighborhood House.
 The year brought other changes as well.
 Though the agency had always been a truly multicultural space, its leadership had yet to diversify.
 Now the agency invited "representatives of non-Jewish groups from the immediate neighborhood and general community" to serve on the Board of Directors.
 Not long after, the agency passed out of the hands of the Council of Jewish Women.

 1956: The modern era In August of 1956, Neighborhood House stepped out on its own, incorporating as an independent nonprofit agency.
 Soon after, the new agency entered into an agreement with the Seattle Housing Authority that secured building space for Neighborhood House at SHA's Yesler Terrace housing community.
 The agreement marked the beginning of a unique relationship: no other housing authority in the country had brought a multi-service agency into a public housing community to serve residents.
 Neighborhood House would go on to open service centers in public housing communities all over King County.